 How long will it take to resolve my case?

 Most cases settle within several months to two years, depending on complexity and disputed liability.
 Settling before maximum medical improvement risks an award that doesn’t reflect long-term needs.
-See settle or go to trial.
+See our analysis on settlement vs trial decisions.

 How do I choose the right catastrophic injury lawyer?